AO Spine launches podcast series on top ten research priorities for DCM

 November 24, 2020, with Tim Boerger, Armin Curt, Julio Furlan

 Episode 7 – Novel Therapies

-December 1, 2020, with Ricardo Rodriguez-Pinto, Annie Wandycz, Mark Kotter
+December 1, 2020, with Ricardo Rodrigues-Pinto, Annie Wandycz, Mark Kotter, Julio Furlan

 Episode 8 – Socio-Economic Impact

 December 8, 2020, with Andreas Demetriades, Shirley Widdop, Richard Phillips

 December 15, 2020, with Bizhan Aarabi, Michael Hillman, Shekar Kurpad